In this lesson, your tutor will help you go over question one from the TOEFL speaking test. Read the question below out loud with the tutor.

 - trustworthiness: I want to be able to share many things from my life with my friend

 - common interest: I want to enjoy spending time with my friend

 Reading great sample answers is one way to improve.
 Go over the sample answer with your tutor.
 Ask questions if you have any.

 There are many important qualities that a friend must have, but there are two things that I care about the most.
 First is trustworthiness.
 I want to be able to share many things from my life, but I can only do that when I can trust him or her.
-Another important quality is having common interest.
+Another important quality is having common interests.
 I want to be able to enjoy spending time with my friend, and having an activity or interest we both appreciate is important.

 Got more time?
 Here is a list of common vocab words related to the text you studied today.
 Go over each one with your tutor.